Table of Contents

-1. Route optimisation with delivery dispatch software
+1. Route optimization with delivery dispatch software

 Route optimisation is about creating the most efficient route possible for your drivers.
 It’s also sometimes called route planning or route scheduling.